-METI and DG GROW will cooperate to consider enhancing market readiness for medical devices in emerging market.
+METI and DG GROW will cooperate to consider enhancing market readiness for medical devices on the global market without duplicating work in existing multilateral, international fora.

 IT and manufacturing industry

 The European Commission released the report "advanced manufacturing for clean production" to improve productivity as well as waste and pollution management.
 The ICT-enabled intelligent manufacturing used in "smart factories" can be taken as example of "advanced manufacturing".
 The pervasive influence of IT on manufacturing process can bring new aspects of manufacturing to policy attention pertaining, e.g. in robotics or sustainability.
 Some member states also adopt national initiatives on "advanced manufacturing".